Doživjeti stotu: Additional personnel

-Reception and reactions
+Reception and reaction

-Immediately after the release, the song "Čudesno jutro u krevetu gospođe Petrović" received a radio ban on some radio and TV stations due to the lyric "sve u finu materinu".
+Immediately after the release, the song "Čudesno jutro u krevetu gospođe Petrović" received a radio ban on some radio and TV stations due to the verse "Sve u finu materinu" (a common swear in Serbo-Croatian).

-Due to the radically new sound, the album was met with a lot of skepticism.
-However, bandleader Bregović stated as the group prepared to start a tour:
+Due to the radically new sound, the album was met with a lot of negativity.
+However, as the group prepared to start a tour, bandleader Bregović stated:

-Most of the critics, however, praised the album.
+Most of the critics, however, ended up praising the album.
 In the album review published in Duga magazine, Petar Luković wrote:

-At the end of 1980, the readers of Džuboks magazine polled Bijelo Dugme the Band of the Year, Željko Bebek the Singer of the Year, the band's keyboardist Vlado Pravdić the Keyboardist of the Year, Điđi Jankelić the Drummer of the Year, the band's bass guitarist Zoran Redžić the Bass Guitarist of the Year, Goran Bregović the Composer, the Lyricist, the Producer and the Arranger of the Year, Doživjeti stotu the Album of the Year, and Doživjeti stotu cover the Album Cover of the Year.
+In its 1980 year-end poll, based on their readers' votes, Džuboks magazine pronounced Bijelo Dugme the Band of the Year, Željko Bebek the Singer of the Year, the band's keyboardist Vlado Pravdić the Keyboardist of the Year, Điđi Jankelić the Drummer of the Year, the band's bass guitarist Zoran Redžić the Bass Guitarist of the Year, Goran Bregović the Composer, the Lyricist, the Producer and the Arranger of the Year, Doživjeti stotu the Album of the Year, and Doživjeti stotu cover the Album Cover of the Year.

+Likely triggered by Bijelo Dugme's sudden shift towards new wave, on his 1981 solo track "Majmuni (Uspomena bjelom dupetu)" off his Parada / Majmuni / Trotoari EP, former Buldožer singer Marko Brecelj denounced various aspects of what he saw to be the basis and legacy of Bijelo Dugme's enormous popularity in Yugoslavia.
+In the angry, fast-paced punk song, his lyrics pillory the band's "empty words filling the newspapers" and "warm peasant blood that spilled into the box office".

 Former Bijelo Dugme drummer Milić Vukašinović ridiculed Bijelo Dugme's new sound and style in the songs "Poštovani ska ska" ("Dear Mr. Ska Ska) and "Živio rock 'n' roll" ("Long Live Rock 'n' Roll"), released on the 1982 album Živio rock 'n' roll by his hard rock band Vatreni Poljubac.

 Legacy

-Doživjeti stotu was polled in 1998 as the 35th on the list of 100 greatest Yugoslav rock and pop albums in the book YU 100: najbolji albumi jugoslovenske rok i pop muzike (YU 100: The Best Albums of Yugoslav Pop and Rock Music).
+Doživjeti stotu was polled in 1998 as the 35th on the list of 100 Greatest Yugoslav Rock and Pop Albums in the book YU 100: najbolji albumi jugoslovenske rok i pop muzike (YU 100: The Best Albums of Yugoslav Pop and Rock Music).